|Public Education||List of educational projects sponsored by FOAM|

 FOAM has curated monthly art shows at the interpretive center since 1999.
 This changing exhibit gives visitors something new to see, while showcasing local wildlife and landscape artists and photographers.
 Sometimes, a reception is held for the artist.
 Winning entries in the student bird art contest are displayed during May.

-The following artists have participated (as of 10/12): Carol Andersen, Jo Anderson, Leslie Anderson, Mike Anderson, Barbara Armstrong, Louise Bacon-Ogden, Art Barab, June Beal, Julia Bednar, Yael Bentovim, Gary Bloomfield, Mary Bobillot, Susan Bornstein, Jay Brown, Suzie Bulger, Peter Canclini, Clarke Historical Museum (Arcata photographs curated by Art Barab), Dorothy Cline, Rachel Coyote, Andrew Daniel, Michael Van Devender, Eureka Photoshop Users Group, Jill Faulkner, Ferndale Art Cooperative, Missy Fiedler, Gigi Floyd, Fortuna Ars Council, Susan Fox, Chris Frolking, Libby George, Shawn Gould, Amy Granfield, Benjamin Green & She'ifa Punla-Green, Pete Haggard, Beverly Harper, Mary Harper, Michael Harris, Sonia Haws, Robert & Martha Haynes, Ralphie Hendrix, Selon Holstein, Humboldt State Scientific Drawing Class, Vaughn Hutchins, Roy Irving, Ken Jarvela, Red Jioras, Alan Justice, Yvonne Kern, Susan Kohl, Mariana Kratiger, Rick Kruse, Ellen Land-Weber, Ron LeValley, Darlene Marlow, Marsha Mello, Jan Meninga, Amanita Mollier, Shelly Mortensen, Michelle Murphy-Ferguson, Kathy O'Leary, John Palmer, Linda Parkinson, John Pelafigue, Jan Ramsey, Leslie Reid, Michelle Remy, Yevonne Reynolds, Rich Ridenhour, Patricia Sennott, Campbell Shepard, Greg Smith, Snowy Plover Art Contest Winners, Sara Starr, Valan Stieler, Susan Strope, Todd Telander, Marsha Thonson, Coco Thorpe, Gary Todoroff, Bob Tonjes, Lance Torgerson, Bill Twibell, Dana Utman, Bill Van Fleet, Marjorie Van Meter, Jinx Victor, Karen Wehrstein, Jim Welsh, John Wesa, Ann White, William Wood.
+The following artists have participated (as of 10/13): Carol Andersen, Jo Anderson, Leslie Anderson, Mike Anderson, Barbara Armstrong, Louise Bacon-Ogden, Art Barab, June Beal, Julia Bednar, Yael Bentovim, Gary Bloomfield, Mary Bobillot, Susan Bornstein, Jay Brown, Suzie Bulger, Peter Canclini, Clarke Historical Museum (Arcata photographs curated by Art Barab), Dorothy Cline, Rachel Coyote, Andrew Daniel, Michael Van Devender, Eureka Photoshop Users Group, Jill Faulkner, Ferndale Art Cooperative, Missy Fiedler, Gigi Floyd, Fortuna Ars Council, Susan Fox, Chris Frolking, Libby George, Shawn Gould, Amy Granfield, Benjamin Green & She'ifa Punla-Green, Pete Haggard, Beverly Harper, Mary Harper, Michael Harris, Sonia Haws, Robert & Martha Haynes, Ralphie Hendrix, Selon Holstein, Humboldt State Scientific Drawing Class, Vaughn Hutchins, Roy Irving, Ken Jarvela, Red Jioras, Alan Justice, Yvonne Kern, Susan Kohl, Mariana Kratiger, Rick Kruse, Ellen Land-Weber, Ron LeValley, Jim Lowry, Marsh Project Participants, Darlene Marlow, Reba Melfa, Marsha Mello, Jan Meninga, Amanita Mollier, Shelly Mortensen, Michelle Murphy-Ferguson, Kathy O'Leary, John Palmer, Linda Parkinson, John Pelafigue, Susan Pence, Cynthia Noble, Jan Ramsey, Leslie Reid, Michelle Remy, Yevonne Reynolds, Paul RIckard, Rich Ridenhour, Patricia Sennott, Campbell Shepard, Greg Smith, Snowy Plover Art Contest Winners, Sara Starr, Valan Stieler, Susan Strope, Student Bird Art Contest Winners, Todd Telander, Marsha Thonson, Coco Thorpe, Gary Todoroff, Bob Tonjes, Lance Torgerson, Bill Twibell, Dana Utman, Bill Van Fleet, Marjorie Van Meter, Jinx Victor, Karen Wehrstein, Jim Welsh, John Wesa, Ann White, William Wood.

 In 1998, FOAM launched a series of "Masters Tours" that stretched through 2000.
 In the lineup were: Dr. George Allen, "Salmon, treated sewage water, and the Arcata Marsh"; Dr. John Hewston, "Fall bird migration through the Marsh"; Dan Hauser, "Political history of the Marsh"; Ron LeValley, "Wildlife photography"; David Couch, "Native oysters"; Cheryl Seidner, "Wiyots"; John Corbett, "How Arcata Marsh changed water quality law"; Dr. Kristine Brennemann, "Fisheries research at the Arcata Marsh Aquaculture Facility;" Bill Pinches, "Woodcarving"; Dr. Robert Gearheart, "Arcata Marsh's past and future"; Dr. Stanley Harris, "Birds of the Marsh."